ICanBoogie/CLDR/README.md

 data and conventions defined by the [Unicode Common Locale Data Repository](http://cldr.unicode.org/) (CLDR).

 The package targets the [CLDR version 26](http://cldr.unicode.org/index/downloads/cldr-26), from which data is retrieved when required.
-A stack of cache can be used to store and retrieve these data.